Azure/azure-cosmosdb-spark/samples/scala/README.md

 1. A working version of SBT (or higher recommended).

-2. The following enviroment variable set:
+2. The following enviroment variables set:

 ```
 export COSMOS_DB_ENDPOINT=